dmlc/gluon-nlp/docs/examples/sentence_embedding/self_attentive_sentence_embedding.md

 model.embedding_layer.collect_params().setattr('grad_req', 'null')
 ```

-Using r attention can improve the representation of sentences with different semantics, but if the value of each line in the attention matrix $$A$$ (r-byn) is very close, that is, there is no difference between several attentions.
-Subsequently, in $$M = AH$$, the resulting $$M$$ will contain a lot of redundant information.
+Using r attention can improve the representation of sentences with different semantics, but if the value of each line in the attention matrix `A` (r-byn) is very close, that is, there is no difference between several attentions.
+Subsequently, in $$M = AH$$, the resulting `M` will contain a lot of redundant information.
-So in order to solve this problem, we should try to force $$A$$ to ensure that the value of each line has obvious differences, that is, try to satisfy the diversity of attention.
+So in order to solve this problem, we should try to force `A` to ensure that the value of each line has obvious differences, that is, try to satisfy the diversity of attention.
 Therefore, a penalty can be used to achieve this goal.

 $$ P = ||(AA^T-I)||_F^2 $$

-It can be seen from the above formula that if the value of each row of $$A$$ is more similar, the result of $$P$$ will be larger, and the value of $$A$$ is less similar for each row, and $$P$$ is smaller.
-This means that when the r-focused diversity of $$A$$ is larger, the smaller $$P$$ is.
-So by including this penalty item with the loss of the model, we can try to ensure the diversity of $$A$$.
+It can be seen from the above formula that if the value of each row of `A` is more similar, the result of `P` will be larger, and the value of `A` is less similar for each row, and `P` is smaller.
+This means that when the r-focused diversity of `A` is larger, the smaller `P` is.
+So by including this penalty item with the loss of the model, we can try to ensure the diversity of `A`.

 We incorporate these findings in the code below adding in the penalty coefficient along with the standard loss function.